rohanshar/endurocoBlog/_posts/How-do-I-start-indoor-training-on-a-Tacx-or-Wahoo.md

 ---
 title: "How do I start indoor training on a Tacx or Wahoo?"
+excerpt: >
-excerpt: "How do I start indoor training on a Tacx or Wahoo?
+  How do I start indoor training on a Tacx or Wahoo?
               In autumn and winter, it becomes less pleasant for some to enjoy cycling outside.
-That is why it is very handy if you can train indoors a"
+That is why it is very handy if you can train indoors a
 coverImage: "/assets/blog/dynamic-routing/cover.jpg"
-date: "2024-02-05T16:06:01.290Z"
+date: "2023-11-07T10:19:55.996Z"
 author:
-  name: "JJ Kasper"
+  name: "Rohan Sharma"
   picture: "/assets/blog/authors/jj.jpeg"
 ogImage:
   url: "/assets/blog/dynamic-routing/cover.jpg"